 A designer and artist living near Lincoln, Nebraska, Danielle holds a BFA from the University of Nebraska–Lincoln.
 She is a member of the Mid America Print Council, Lincoln Artists' Guild, and Association of Nebraska Art Clubs.
 She exhibits her work locally and regionally, and her work has been recognized with multiple awards.
+Danielle's work was selected for the 2021 Nebraska Artist Biennial and the Norfolk Arts Center's 14th Annual Juried Art Exhibition.
 In 2020, in a competition coordinated by the Nebraska Arts Council, her Mosaic design was chosen for Nebraska's first Support the Arts license plate.
 Her linocut print, Forever Home, was selected for the 2019 BFF Banner Art Project.

 She is interested in conservation and science-informed artwork.
 Her work explores the natural environment, landscapes, and wildlife of the Great Plains.
 Danielle finds inspiration by exploring and interacting with nature.
 She aims to inspire viewers to investigate the subjects of her work and discover a deeper appreciation for the natural world.

 April 10-May 27, 2021 - 14th Annual Juried Visual Arts Exhibit, Norfolk Art Center, Norfolk, Nebraska